theaholtlund/CS5003-P3/README.md

 ### Development Server

+1. Duplicate the `.env-template` to an `.env` file, and fill in the variables.

-Start the server for development:
+2. Start the server for development:

 ```bash
 npm run dev
 ```

-Start the server regularly run:
+3. Start the server regularly run:

 ```bash
 npm i